CocoaBob/Pebcode/README.md

 Choose somewhere on disk to create the project, and then click **Create**.

-When Xcode has finished doing it’s thing, select all the groups in the Project Navigator:
+When Xcode has finished doing it’s thing, select all the groups in the Project navigator:

 ![](Images/03.png)